 Previewing, Deleting, Editing, and Reordering Questions

-To delete a question from your assignment, click on the X underneath the “Apply to All” button.
+To delete a question from your assignment, click on the X to the right of the question.

-To edit a question in your assignment, click on the pencil underneath the “Apply to All” button.
+To edit a question from your assignment, click on the pencil to the right of the question.
 For in-depth instructions on how to edit a question, please see the Editing Questions help notes.

-To reorder questions in an assignment, click on the three dots in front of the question’s title.
+To reorder questions in an assignment, click on the three dots to the left of the question’s title.
 Then drag the question to its desired location in the assignment.

 Saving Assignment Settings

 Once you edit an assignment, you can save the settings so that they apply to a certain Student Set, or you can save the settings so that they apply to every instance of this assignment in all Student Sets.

 To save the assignment settings so they apply to only one Student Set, do the following: